pcarbo/varbvs/README.md

 [demo_cytokine.m](varbvs-MATLAB/demo_cytokine.m) show how the *varbvs* package can be applied to very large data sets to map genetic loci and test biological hypotheses about genetic factors contributing to human diseases.
-Although these scripts cannot be executed because we cannot share the genotype data, we have included these scripts anyhow since it is helpful to be able to follow the steps given in these R scripts.
+Although we cannot share the data needed to run these scripts due to data privacy restrictions, we have included these scripts anyhow since it is helpful to be able to follow the steps given in these MATLAB scripts.
 These scripts reproduce some of the results and figures presented in Carbonetto *et al* (2016).

 ###Credits